9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 Hidden in a narrow, high-walled canyon, the Tamul waterfall on the Gallinas River rushes toward the neighboring Santa María River in the northern area of the municipality of Aquismón, in the Huasteca Potosina.

-With 105 meters of height and up to 300 meters of width when it is the season of rains, the best way to enjoy it is booking an active tourism experience with some of the local and certified companies.
+At 105 meters tall and up to 300 meters wide in the rainy season, the best way to enjoy it is booking an active tourism experience with some of the local and certified companies.

-If you decide to go by boat, you can expect an hour and a half pleasant boat ride where the surreal color of the water, the vegetation, and the rock formations will not leave you indifferent.
+If you decide to visit by boat, you can expect a pleasant 1.5 hour boat ride where the surreal color of the water, the vegetation, and the rock formations will captivate you.

-Very close to the waterfall, they will let you bathe and get on a big stone in the middle of the stunning river to take selfies with the Tamul waterfall as the perfect background until you get tired.
-A must.
+Very close to the waterfall, they will let you bathe and get on a big stone in the middle of the stunning river to take selfies with the Tamul waterfall as the perfect background.

-Base yourself in Ciudad Valles and make sure you have at least a few days to enjoy this raw and untamed region where turquoise rivers and waterfalls, lush jungles, deep caves, and other marvels will compete for your attention day in day out.
+Base yourself in Ciudad Valles and make sure you have at least a few days to enjoy this raw and untamed region where turquoise rivers, waterfalls, lush jungles, deep caves, and other marvels will compete for your attention day in day out.

-The enchanted garden of Xilitla, Tamul waterfall, God’s bridge, or Sotano of the Huahuas are just some of the many natural wonders one can enjoy at the Huasteca Potosina, the epicenter of active tourism and preferred cooling-off spot of San Luis Potosi.
+The enchanted garden of Xilitla, Tamul Waterfall, God’s bridge, and Sotano of the Huahuas are just some of the many natural wonders one can enjoy at the Huasteca Potosina, the epicenter of active tourism and preferred cooling-off spot of San Luis Potosi.

 Hierve el Agua